devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/intro.md

-Connect to the linux box created on
+Connect to the linux box created on AWS